Title

 Facts:

-• On November 5, 1960, the Court of First Instance of Lanao del Norte rendered a decision in Civil Case No. 577, declaring the arrastre contract between Compania Maritima and Allied Free Workers' Union (PLUM) terminated as of August 31, 1954.
+• On November 5, 1960, the Court of First Instance of Lanao del Norte in Civil Case No. 577 rendered a decision declaring the arrastre contract between plaintiff Compania Maritima and defendant Allied Free Workers’ Union terminated as of August 31, 1954.

-• The court also required the union to post a supersedeas bond of P520,000.00 to stay the execution of the judgment in case of an appeal.
+• It also required that should the defendant union appeal, a supersedeas bond in the same amount be posted to stay the execution of the judgment.

-• The union filed a motion for reconsideration, arguing that the decision was contrary to law and evidence, and that the court lacked jurisdiction because two labor disputes involving the same parties and issues were pending before the Court of Industrial Relations.
+• Defendants filed a motion for reconsideration, arguing that the decision was contrary to law and evidence and contending that the case was already subject to pending labor disputes before the Court of Industrial Relations.

-• On December 21, 1960, Compania Maritima filed an urgent motion for a writ of execution, claiming that delay in execution would cause irreparable damage to its business.
+• On December 21, 1960, while the motion for reconsideration was pending, plaintiff Compania Maritima filed an urgent motion for the issuance of a writ of execution, citing imminent irreparable damage to its business and vessels.

-• Due to the absence of the district judge, Compania Maritima submitted the motion for execution to the Municipal Court of Iligan City.
+• On the same day, December 21, 1960, due to the absence of the district judge, the plaintiff’s counsel submitted the motion for execution to the Municipal Court of Iligan City, the capital of the province, as permitted by the Judiciary Act.

 Issue:

-1. Whether the municipal judge had jurisdiction to issue the order of execution, given that the order was final in character and not merely interlocutory.
+• Whether the municipal judge had jurisdiction to issue an order of execution that was final in character when he was only authorized to handle interlocutory orders in the district judge’s absence.

 Ruling: